rachOS/rachOS/README.md

 Full-stack developer focused on TypeScript and React

-- 🌱 I’m currently learning clean architecture
+- 🌱 I’m currently learning on clean architecture
-- 🔭 I’m currently working web performances
+- 🔭 I’m currently working on web performances

 <!--**rachOS/rachOS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.